GeorgSchenzel/pose-detector/readme.md

 ```

 ## Example: Finger Pose Detection for VR
 This section entails the usage of this tool for detecting the finger pose on an arm in different poses.
-The purpose of the generated model is the usage in an VR application, so the arm model has an HTC Vive tracking device on the wrist and an image of the target environment is used as the background.
+The purpose of the generated model is the usage in a VR application, so the arm model has an HTC Vive tracking device on the wrist and an image of the target environment is used as the background.

 ### Dataset
 #### 3d Model in Blender